 Hood College offers four types of positions:

 - Graduate assistantships provide 18 credits of tuition remission (up to 9 credits a semester) plus a stipend of $8,000.
-The 20-hours-per-week positions are offered in the biology program and the office of institutional research.
+The 20-hours-per-week positions are offered in the biology program.

 - Spanish assistantships are designed for native speakers of Spanish to assist with language program activities.
 Language assistants are recruited by the faculty in the department of foreign languages and literatures.
-Applicants must have a minimum 3.5 GPA.
 As part of the award, the assistants live in the Spanish House near campus.
 Descriptions for available positions will be posted on the human resources careers site.